Potential for the discovery of the protophobic boson at the STCF

 To further test the vector nature of the exotic boson couplings, the decay of the giant dipole resonance of\(~^8\)Be was studied, again at the \SI{2}{MV} Tandetron accelerator of ATOMKI, Debrecen.
-The fit of the theoretical prediction of the E1+M1+exotic to the experimental data gives a \(>10\sigma\) confidence for the exotic.
-The measured invariant mass of the exotic was found to be \(16.94\pm0.48\pm0.35\)~MeV.
-For the different experiments, we have plotted the masses of the exotic bosons, predicted to solve the anomaly, in \cref{fig:exp}.
+The fit of the theoretical prediction of the E1+M1+exotic to the experimental data gives a \reftwo{\(>10~\sigma\)} confidence for the exotic.
+The measured invariant mass of the exotic was found to be \(16.94\pm0.48\pm0.35\)~MeV. \reftwot{We have plotted the different experimental results, that can potentially be explained by the existence of a \SI{17}{MeV} boson, in \cref{fig:exp}. }

-The results of all these experiments strongly indicate the presence of an exotic boson with vectorial couplings and a mass around 17~MeV.
-In this paper, we call this boson the \(X\)-boson, and the anomaly associated with it the ATOMKI anomalies.
-The anomalies have the following properties~\cite{Anh:2024req}: \begin{itemize} \item The anomalies has been observed in the\(~^8\)Be system for different detector geometries. \item The anomalies have been observed using fundamentally different detector types: silicon strip detectors and multi-wire chambers \item The anomalies have been observed in four different nuclei,\(~^8\)Be,\(~^4\)He,\(~^{12}\)C, and \(~^{16}\)O. \item It shows up at varying \(e^+e^-\) opening angles consistent with the decay of a single particle \item The anomalies have been observed at different beam energies \item The anomalies have a very high statistical significance \end{itemize}
+The results of all these experiments \reftwo{may strongly indicate the presence of an exotic boson with vectorial couplings and a mass around 17~MeV.}

-A series of experiments, planned or running, have also been devised to establish the existence of the exotic boson.
+A series of experiments, planned or running, have also been \reftwo{devised to probe} the existence of the exotic boson.
 These include nuclear collision experiments at JINR, Dubna~\cite{Abraamyan:2023hed}, at the Mu3e experiment~\cite{Perrevoort:2023jry}, at the Montreal Tandem accelerator~\cite{Azuelos:2022nbu}, at the JEDI experiment at GANIL, France~\cite{refId0}, a new experimental setup at LNL, Legnaro~\cite{Alves:2023ree}, at the nTOF collaboration in CERN~\cite{Gervino:2023yjm}, and at the Pelletron accelerator in Melbourne~\cite{Sevior:2023tna}.
 A detailed list of these experiments can be found in Ref.~\cite{Krasznahorkay:2025xxy}.